 4. Be Prepared

 Just winging our meals through the day will leave anyone hungry in a hurry!
-When blood sugar levels drop it leaves a person more prone to grab something in a hurry to steady insulin levels in the body.
-It’s important to be prepared on a plant-based diet by having some go-to, quick and healthy meals you can eat on a regular basis, along with preparing yourself for a day at the office where you’ll need to be sure to have some healthy options on hand.
-Keep whole foods like fruit, nuts, and seeds in your desk, work bag or purse, and be sure you have a recipe roll of inexpensive, healthy to-go snacks that are easy to grab and go in just minutes.
+When blood sugar levels drop, it leaves a person more prone to grab something in a hurry to steady insulin levels in the body.
+It’s important to be prepared on a plant-based diet by having some go-to, quick, and healthy meals you can eat regularly, along with preparing yourself for a day at the office where you’ll need to be sure to have some healthy options on hand.
+Keep whole foods like fruit, nuts, and seeds in your desk, work bag, or purse, and be sure you have a recipe roll of inexpensive, healthy to-go snacks that are easy to grab and go in just minutes.
 This will help you stay satisfied and help you take care of your blood sugar too.

 5. Eat Meals, Not Just Snacks

-It’s easy to just munch throughout the day, but ultimately, this never really satisfies us like meals do.
-It’s important to sit down and enjoy at least two meals a day, and try not to just snack our way through the day to get by.
-If you can, work three whole meals into your day however possible, making sure to get enough calories from healthy foods, and sneak snacks in between your meals if you find yourself still hungry.
-Whether you eat grain-free, gluten-free, soy-free, raw, or any other type of variation of a plant-based diet, it’s still important to work some well-balanced meals into your day so your body gets what it needs.
+It’s easy to just munch throughout the day, but ultimately, this never really satisfies us as meals do.
+It’s important to sit down and enjoy at least two meals a day and try not to just snack our way through the day to get by.
+If you can, work three whole meals into your day however possible, make sure to get enough calories from healthy foods, and sneak snacks in between your meals if you find yourself still hungry.
+Whether you eat grain-free, gluten-free, soy-free, raw, or any other type of variation of a plant-based diet, it’s still important to work some well-balanced meals into your day, so your body gets what it needs.
 See our recipes for ideas for all kinds of delicious plant-based options!

-What tips do you have to stay satisfied on a plant-based diet?
+What tips do you have to stay satisfied with a plant-based diet?